OneDrive/onedrive-sdk-csharp/samples/OneDriveApiBrowser/readme.md

 # OneDrive API Browser Sample

-The OneDriveAPIBroswer sample is a OneDrive SDK for CSharp sample that allows users to browse their files and folders on OneDrive, and view metadata.
+The OneDriveAPIBroswer sample is a Windows Forms app sample that uses the OneDrive SDK for CSharp.
+In this sample, users can browse photos that are store on OneDrive.

 ## Prerequisites